-Spring veggies include asparagus, artichokes, ramps, spring onions, beets, baby turnips, turnip greens, arugula, spinach, radishes, chives, mint, and other fresh herbs.
+Spring is all about fresh, vibrant flavors, and this 15 vegetarian recipes highlights the season's best ingredients, like asparagus, artichokes, ramps, spring onions, beets, baby turnips, turnip greens, arugula, spinach, radishes, chives, mint, and other fresh herbs.

 In the springtime, asparagus is one of the first vegetables to emerge from the ground.
 I find that one of the most enjoyable ways to have asparagus in the spring is with pasta.